aamirhannan/aarif-project/README.md

 - `createdBy`: Reference to the user who created the cause
 - `title`: Title of the cause
 - `description`: Detailed description of the cause
-- `qty`: Total quantity of tote bags requested
+- `quantity`: Total quantity of tote bags requested
 - `claimed`: Number of bags that have been claimed/sponsored (default: 0)
 - `totalAmount`: Total amount needed for all bags
 - `currentPrice`: Current amount that has been sponsored (default: 0)